Hey Siri, how can search marketing adapt to voice search?

-First of all, it’s important to understand that with voice search, the user’s experience and needs are profoundly different.
-Classic search, which consists of typing keywords into a search engine, has given way to conversational search.
-Users are using natural language, asking specific questions, and expecting clear answers (“Where can I find a good pizzeria,” “How can I make savoury cupcakes”, etc.).
-Google understands that improving the relevance of search results means factoring in the user experience , as proven by the update to its indexing criteria.
-With Hummingbird, the search engine's latest algorithm, Google is now able to better understand users’ search intentions by interpreting natural language, thematic associations, and semantic concepts.
-And then there’s RankBrain , a new system that Google will henceforth use to evaluate which pages are most likely to respond to users' searches by analysing and processing a number of criteria using machine learning.
+First, it is important to understand that with voice search, the user experience and needs are profoundly modified.
+Traditional research, which consists of typing keywords into a search engine, has given way to “conversational search”: Internet users use natural language, asking specific questions and expecting clear answers (“where to find a good pizzeria”, “how to make savory cupcakes”, etc.).
+Google has also understood that improving the relevance of its search engine results requires taking into account the user experience , as evidenced by the update of its referencing criteria.
+With Hummingbird first, the search engine's latest algorithm, which now allows it to better understand the search intentions of Internet users by interpreting natural language, thematic associations and semantic concepts.
+Then thanks to RankBrain , a new signal that Google now takes into account to evaluate the web pages most likely to respond to Internet users' searches.

 In short, voice search is a trend that will establish itself as a norm in the near future.
 Web giants are turning their attention to it more and more to improve the relevancy of their results both in search, and with voice assistants.
 In fact, Google (Google Now), Apple (Siri) and Microsoft (Cortana) are getting into a fierce war in the race for the best artificial intelligence-based search experience.